Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

+- The Angels pitching staff ranks 10th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Angels have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.
+- The Angels have the 17th-ranked team ERA across all MLB pitching staffs (4.24).

-- Angels pitchers combine to allow 72 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Angels pitchers combine to surrender 73 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- In his most recent appearance on Wednesday against the Chicago Cubs, the left-hander tossed five innings, allowing four earned runs while surrendering five hits.
+- In his most recent appearance on Thursday against the Chicago Cubs, the right-hander went five innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.